-- A Risk Committee, the role of which is to establish, document and devolve throughout the company a comprehensive risk management framework.
+- A Risk Committee, the main role of which includes responsibility to establish, document and devolve throughout the company a comprehensive risk management framework.
 The Risk Committee assists the Board with its oversight of risk and risk management.
 It meets at least four times per year and follows a structured approach that covers all key risk types within the business, including emerging and strategic risks.
 The Risk Committee is advised by subject matter experts on risk management, underwriting, claims, investments and compliance. - An Audit Committee, the main role of which includes responsibility for maintaining oversight of the company's financial reporting, internal controls, audit processes and processes for monitoring legal and regulatory compliance.
-The Audit Committee also reviews the escalation process for employees in accordance with the Whistleblowing Policy outlined in the company's Ethics Policy. - An Investment Committee with responsibility for ensuring discharge by the Board of Directors' of its oversight responsibilities in respect of the conduct of the company's investment management operations within approved investment policy and risk parameters.
-The Investment Committee also monitors the compliance of the company's investment activities with legislative provisions and regulatory requirements. - A Remuneration and Nomination Committee with responsibility for recommending succession planning for the Board and Management for Board approval.
+The Audit Committee also reviews the escalation process for employees in accordance with the Whistleblowing Policy outlined in the company's Ethics Policy. - An Investment Committee, the main role of which includes responsibility for ensuring discharge by the Board of Directors of its oversight responsibilities in respect of the conduct of the company's investment management operations within approved investment policy and risk parameters.
+The Investment Committee also monitors the compliance of the company's investment activities with legislative provisions and regulatory requirements. - A Remuneration and Nomination Committee, the main role of which includes responsibility for recommending succession planning for the Board and Management for Board approval.
 This includes overseeing the fitness and probity process associated with the appointment or removal of Board members and any head of control function by conducting an annual review of their compliance with requisite standards.
 The Remuneration and Nomination Committee is also responsible for Board recommendation of the company's Remuneration Policy, non-executive Director fee structures, and the remuneration of Executive Directors and individuals remunerated per criteria specified in its Terms of Reference.